Kosovo foreign minister says Turkey's request to punish journalist 'unacceptable'

 Turkey's request has sparked criticism from journalists and civil society in Kosovo.
 The country's Association of Journalists (AGK) has demanded an apology from the embassy and has called on Ankara to recall its ambassador.

-Kosovo's State Prosecutor Aleksander Lumezi told local media that so far he saw no criminal offense in Buzhala's actions but that his office was ready to investigate.
+Kosovo's State Prosecutor Aleksander Lumezi told local media that so far he saw no criminal offence in Buzhala's actions but that his office was ready to investigate.

 (Reporting by Fatos Bytyci; Editing by Raissa Kasolowsky)